OctopusDeploy/docs/docs/deployment-examples/azure-deployments/deploying-a-package-to-an-azure-web-app/using-deployment-slots-with-azure-web-apps.md

 ```

 :::hint
 The reason for the first line, which removes the Staging Slot, is to ensure we are deploying to a clean slot.
 This can significantly reduce the time taken for deployments with a large number of files as it avoids having to calculate the set of files which have acutally changed by comparing time stamps or checksums.
-For deployments with a smaller number of files, this will probably not be any quicker.
+For deployments with a smaller number of files, this will may not be any quicker.
 :::

 So your step should look like: